Google Nest Hub full review

-It took a while but Google has finally introduced its own smart display which will take on the likes of the Amazon Echo Show.
+It took a while but Google has finally introduced its own smart display to take on the likes of the Amazon Echo Show.
 This tablet fused to a speaker aims to help you out by adding a visual element to the Google Assistant.
-The Home Hub could be a really handy addition to your smart home as you'll discover in our full review.
+The Home Hub, now called the Nest Hub, could be a really handy addition to your smart home as you'll discover in our full review.

 Although Amazon is already on its second-generation smart display, Google is a little behind despite there being partner devices with the Assistant including the Lenovo Smart Display and LG Smart Display ThinQ.

-This is also cheaper than the Lenovo option which is £179/$199 for the smaller 8in model.
-The JBL Link View is $249.
+This makes it even more of a bargain when you consider that the Echo Show 2 is £219/$229 from Amazon.
+This is also cheaper than the Lenovo Smart Display which is £179/$199 for the smaller 8in model.
+The JBL Link View is £249/$249.

-Once you've got your Home Hub, see how to set it up in minutes.
-You'll also like: Best Google Home: Google Home vs Mini vs Max vs Hub.
+Once you've got your Nest Hub, see how to set it up in minutes.

 The base and rear of the Hub is covered in fabric and you can choose from four colours: Sand, Aqua, Chalk and Charcoal.
 The first two are sort of peach and mint green.